Have You Started Watching 'The Miniaturist?'

-While The Miniaturist on Masterpiece Theatre is based on a work of fiction, but the novel, The Miniaturist by Jessie Burton is actually based on a woman who lived in the 17th century named Petronella Oortman and her cabinet house, a dollhouse which was a replica of her home with all of its luxury furnishings, given to her by her husband as a wedding gift.
+While The Miniaturist on Masterpiece Theatre is based on a work of fiction, the novel, The Miniaturist, by Jessie Burton, is actually based on a woman who lived in the 17th century named Petronella Oortman.
+Her cabinet house, a dollhouse which was a replica of her home with all of its luxury furnishings, was given to her by her husband as a wedding gift.

 The miniseries now on PBS is the story of a young woman named Petronella (Nella) Oortman, who is the young wife of a wealthy Dutch merchant named Johannes Brandt.
 Brandt gives Nella the cabinet house as a wedding gift and gives her a budget with which to decorate it to her liking.
 She starts getting gifts from a miniaturist who seems to be all-knowing, slowly revealing the secrets of the family.

-Town & Country says that the story is fiction from Burton’s imagination, but the author got her inspiration when she saw the really Petronella Oortman’s cabinet house in a museum in Amsterdam.
+Town & Country says that the story is fiction from Burton’s imagination, but the author got her inspiration when she saw the real Petronella Oortman’s cabinet house in a museum in Amsterdam.
 Burton was on vacation in 2009 when she visited the Rijksmuseum and saw the dollhouse, which belonged to Oortman, who was married to a man named Brandt.

 Dolls’ House of Petronella Oortman by Jacob Appel (I) #jacobappeli #rijksmuseum pic.twitter.com/DionoHJNMk